LCerimeli/Quotable/README.md

 # Quotable
-A discord bot for getting random quotes using the open-source quotable API
+A discord bot that gets random quotes using the open-source quotable API

 Built with Node.js 16 on Replit using Nix